Kate Sheil

-Kate Sheil is an Australian stage and television actress, whose roles include prison officer Janet Conway in the cult television series Prisoner, a role lasting six months in 1981 and 1982.
-In 1972 she had been a regular cast member of situation comedy series Birds in the Bush.
+Kate Sheil is an Australian stage and television actress, whose roles include prison officer Janet Conway in the cult television series Prisoner.

-Other credits include: Cop Shop, Homicide, Sons and Daughters, A Country Practice, Water Rats and All Saints.
-She had a small role in feature film Puberty Blues (1981) as a school teacher.

 Biography

 Sheil first appeared in the 1971 television movie What for Mariane?
-During the next two years, she appeared on the television series Ryan, Boney, Matlock Police and Birds in the Bush.
+During the next two years, she appeared on the television series Ryan, Boney, Matlock Police and as a regular cast member of situation comedy Birds in the Bush in 1972.
 She also had several appearances on Homicide from 1971 to 1976.